Eman67em/My-Daily-Diary/README.md

 - Add new diary entries
 - View all saved entries
 - Search diary entries by date
-- Entries are saved in `diary.txt`
+- Entries are saved in text file

  How to Compile and Run
  Using GCC